eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 ### Building and Deploying

-**NOTE**: After all the prerequisites are satisfied, do the following.
-All the commands in this subsection should be executed on the **Ubuntu** machine.
+After all the prerequisites are satisfied, do the following.
+Note that all the commands in this subsection should be executed on the **Ubuntu** machine.

 #### Clone the Repo